Have you ever had problems with your PCM (powertrain control module)? Are you noticing Ford F150 PCM Failure symptoms?

 Difficult or Irregular Shifting

 A defective PCM can cause difficult or abnormal shifting into gears.
-The problem is a critical one that you shouldn’t treat with levity.
+This transmission problem is a critical one that you shouldn’t treat with levity.
 Rectify it ASAP to avoid issues with handling that can make you lose control when driving.
 A worst-case scenario is an accident or collision occurring on the road.

 Getting PCM-Related Error Codes